-If you relocate, change your direct deposit information, change or add to your emergency contact information, or need to modify any other personal information, please visit the human resources office in room 1025, or contact them at 303.914.6570 or bob.miller@rrcc.edu.
-Failure to update this information could result in missed information or failure to deposit funds (in the case of direct deposit information.)
+If you relocate, change your direct deposit information, change or add to your emergency contact information, or need to modify any other personal information, please visit the human resources office in room 1025, or contact us at 303.914.6570 or https://linear.org/length-nc/4.
+Failure to update this information could result in missed correspondence or failure to deposit funds (in the case of direct deposit information.)